Memorandum of Understanding; Taking over research data of other CLARIN-D centres

 - This agreement is also limited due to the fact that a centre may not be able to take over the data of another centre, for example due to the size or the nature of the data.

-- Each CLARIN-D centre is requested to create an inventory of their data and include in their metadata the assessment of the data in terms of sharability based on legal or technical restrictions or where they see potential obstacles with their data if another centre would take over the data, for example due to regulations in data hosting agreements.
+- Each CLARIN-D centre is requested to create an inventory of its data and include in its metadata the assessment of the data in terms of sharability based on legal or technical restrictions or an assessment of potential obstacles with its data if another centre were to take over the data, for example due to regulations in data hosting agreements.

 Each CLARIN-D centre (see the list and description of Centres) is part of this agreement.